Unlock the secrets of your code with our AI-powered Code Explainer. Take a look!

 Going back to the victim device:

 As you can see, we have made a successful deauthentication attack!
 You can pass

 -c 0 (by default) to prevent him from connecting until you stop the execution!

 I highly encourage you to check the completed version of the code that uses command-line arguments, as shown in the figures.

-You may be wondering, why this is useful?
+You're may be wondering why this is useful?
 Well, let's see:

-Finally, as always, don't use this on a network you don't have permission to, we do not take any responsibility, this tutorial is for educational purposes!
+Disclaimer: Do not use this on a network you don't have permission to, we do not take any responsibility.
+This tutorial is for educational purposes!